CEG8111 : Environmental Fate of Contaminants

 - Module Leader(s): Dr Anke Neumann

-- Lecturer: Dr David Werner, Dr Russell Davenport, Dr Wojciech Mrozik, Dr Adam Jarvis
+- Lecturer: Professor David Werner, Dr Russell Davenport, Dr Wojciech Mrozik, Dr Adam Jarvis

 - Owning School: Engineering